strange/pyxis-vim/README.md

 A major design goal was ease-of-installation; the script does not depend on vim being compiled with support for any "special" features.
-This comes at the price of not being able to (feasibly) add fancy things like approximate string matching (overrated anyway, right) etc.
+This comes at the price of not being able to (feasibly) add fancy things like approximate string matching (overrated anyway, right?) etc.

 ## Installation